 Edita GruberováGuest of the Opera

-Edita Gruberová is celebrated by the press as „prima donna assoluta, coloratura phenomenon, Queen of the bel canto“.
-She hails from Bratislava, where she debuted at the Slovak National Theatre as Rosina in Il barbiere di Siviglia in 1968.
+Edita Gruberová was celebrated by the press as „prima donna assoluta, coloratura phenomenon, Queen of the bel canto“.
+She was born in Bratislava, where she debuted at the Slovak National Theatre as Rosina in Il barbiere di Siviglia in 1968.
 In 1970 she was hired by the Vienna State Opera, where she debuted as the Queen of the Night in Die Zauberflöte, which was followed by the roles of Olympia, Antonia and Giulietta in Les contes d´Hoffmann.The political situation in Czechoslovakia made it increasingly more difficult for her to travel outside the country, and so she decided to emigrate in 1971 and re-settled in Vienna.
 Edita Gruberová’s big break came with the role of Zerbinetta in Ariadne auf Naxos and, in particular, after her meeting with conductor Karl Böhm and singing teacher Ruthild Boesch, both of whom played a decisive role in her future professional career.
 It was also as Zerbinetta that she subsequently succeeded in breaking through the time´s political barriers.
 In April 1979, Prague received a visit, for the first time since the era of the New German Theatre, by the complete ensemble of the Vienna State Opera, to present on the same premises as then, by now renamed to Smetana Theatre, its production of Ariadne auf Naxos (on April 25 and 27).
 The Czech side was then reluctant to welcome Gruberová to the country, as she had previously left it for a self-imposed exile, but the Vienna company would not yield, preferring to retain its first-class Zerbinetta on the cast to making the visit to Prague happen at any cost, and set her presence as a conditio sine qua non.
 Eventually Gruberová was let in.
 Of course the audiences, familiar with the situation, rewarded Gruberová with thunderous ovations.

 Photo Lukas Beck